thetlwinlwin/g_docs_with_fastapi/readme.md

 - It is wise to disable "**maybe-no-member**" from pylint.
 - exclude doc_id from the setting instance.
 - has to add cors.
+- also add github workflows to automate the CI/CD.